-Today we challenge this notion.
+Today, we challenge this notion.

 The fact that the woman doesn't need us makes her a challenge.
 We know that we've got to be at our best with that woman — whatever our best happens to be.
-And the man knows that if she does end up with him, she's there because she wants him not because she needs him.
-And there are no surprises with the woman who is a challenge.
+If she does end up with him, she's there because she wants him, not because she needs him.
+And there are no surprises with the woman who's a challenge.
 We know right away who she is and what she's about.

-Guys do not love the chase.
+But what guys don't love, is the chase.
 When you swaddle the concept of the chase with a healthy dose of logic, it's crystal clear why that type of gamesmanship makes little sense.
 Why begin something new and potentially great by being artfully disingenuous?
-When you pretend to be less interested than you really are, does this not set the tone for the rampant game-playing aspect of mating and dating most of us want eliminated?
+When you pretend to be less interested than you really are, does this not set the tone for the rampant game-playing aspect of dating most of us want eliminated?

 Additionally, a guy may decide that he's wasting his time because he can't figure out where he stands.
 So while you and your girlfriends are busy trying to "make him work for it" because you don't want to seem too eager or too interested, he's moved on because he met someone who was interested and wasn't afraid to be open about it.